ControlUp Real-Time Console

 Script-Based Action (SBA) or Script Actions

-The connection parameters needed for a console or data collection agent to connect with a supported hypervisor management platform (vCenter, Nutanix, Hyper-V, or XenServer pool master).
+The connection parameters needed for a Real-Time Console or data collection agent to connect with a supported hypervisor management platform (vCenter, Nutanix, Hyper-V, or XenServer pool master).
 After the connection to the hypervisor management platform, host and VM information is automatically retrieved and populates the ControlUp database.
 (If the connection is to vCenter, datacenter and cluster information is also gathered, for better organization of virtualization resources.)

 An object in the organization tree that contains the details necessary for ControlUp to collect data from a single NetScaler appliance.
 Once configured and connected, it populates the Load Balancers, Services, Service Groups, Gateways, HDX sessions and NICs views with data retrieved from the NetScaler API.